cosmos-lang/cosmos-lang.github.io/quickstart.md

 		x=2
 ```

 Operators that use negation like _not_, _if_ or _while_ are more complicated than they seem on the surface.
 The statement _p(x)_ may run twice or have its evaluation be delayed in order to ensure the code is sound.
-The reader may look _negation-by-failure_ to see the problems of a naive implementation.
+The reader may look _negation-by-failure_ to see the issues with a naive implementation of negation in a logic language.
 Still, the result should be as expected.

-Most of this can be turned off by making it into a function,
+Most relational behavior can be turned off by making it into a function,

 ```
 fun main(x)